AIMLab-UBC/MIDL2020/README.md

 Afterwards, we extract the 1024 * 1024 patches and then downsampled to 512 * 512 and 256 * 256 using the `extract_patches.py`.
 This script not only extract patches, but also store the patches into a H5 file for easy data transfer and management.
 However, we use our own data annotation file so the annotation parse and check portion needs to changed for other dataset.

 ### Patch-level: train, validation and test

+*A detailed explanation of the data splits and results in the short paper are available in the section Datases*

 The following bash script is used to invokve training, validation and test:
 ```
 #!/bin/bash